Feroz-Hatha/Head_turn_detection_and_counting/README.md

 4. Compute the ratio of the distances between the coordinates 1 and 29, and 17 and 29.
 If this ratio is lesser than a certain threshold, we identify the frame under consideration as one where a left/right head turn has been observed.

 For a head turn to be recorded, we need to observe more than a minimum threshold of consecutive frames over which a turn has been recorded.
+Finally, we use OpenCV to draw/write on the video stream the number of left/right head turns observed as time progresses.